15 Fun and Interesting Facts about Cheese

 Cheese production around the globe is more than the combined worldwide production of coffee, tobacco, tea, and cocoa beans.

 The first cheese factory was established in Switzerland in 1815; however, successful mass production began in 1851 in the United States.

 Contrary to popular belief, cheese, eaten in moderate quantities, is an excellent source of protein, calcium, and phosphorus.
 Its saturated fat content is responsible for its bad reputation.
 Even so, the benefits of eating cheese outweigh any negative effects.

 In the United States, the month of June is National Dairy Month and the last week of June is National Cheese Week.

 Cheese can be produced using a variety of milk including cow, buffalo, goat, horse, and even camel.

 A whopping 20 million metric tons of cheese is produced worldwide each year and production is increasing with growing demand.

 Some varieties of cheese like mozzarella, cheddar, Swiss and American, help prevent tooth decay.
-It promotes the flow of saliva which leads to elimination of sugar and acids from the mouth.
+They promote the flow of saliva, which leads to elimination of sugar and acids from the mouth.